 - Divergence between expected and realised performance.

 Example — A breakout strategy that worked in a trending phase starts collecting false signals for three weeks in a noisy range.
-Instead of increasing frequency, you run an audit, reduce size, and suspend the worst variants until context is coherent again.
+Instead of increasing frequency, you run a personal audit, reduce size, and suspend the worst variants until context is coherent again.

 - What it is: structural transition in market behaviour.

-- What changes: reliability of recent statistics drops unless adapted.
+- What changes: reliability of recent statistics unless adapted.

-- Quick check: compare current metrics with plan baseline.
+- Quick check: current metrics vs plan baseline.